Both Fall Terms| September 7 - December 14

 Explore ways to live our faith more fully through works in our daily lives.
 Leaders: Various Guests

 The class will explore ways to live our faith through works in our daily lives.
 Class participants will engage in lively conversations and hear from guest speakers who will provide personal examples and tools for how to live our faith.Class participants will be challenged to live their faith more fully and share progress over the course of the class.
 November 2, Jessica Vazquez-Torres will engage us in conversations pertaining to race and culture.
+For a complete list of guest speakers and dates, click here.

 Stephanie & Bret Williams, Conveners; Faith & Family Class